EnergoStalin/renamer/README.md

 > **_Warning!!!_ I recommend this arguments order and forbid variate it. -nr Position doesen't matter.**
 ## Conditions
 #### Preprocessing
 > Preprocessing remove all charaters from name exclude '-' and replace associations with it.
+And if filename starts with **_'05'_** inserts in the beginning _'0'_.

 ```c++
 switch (name[i]) //name is original (const char *) string